semuconsulting/PyGPSClient/README.md

 The application runs on any platform which supports a Python3 interpreter (>=3.6) and tkinter (>=8.6) GUI framework, including Windows, MacOS, Linux and Raspberry Pi OS.
-It displays location and diagnostic data from any NMEA or UBX (u-blox &copy;) compatible GNSS/GPS device over a standard serial (UART) or USB port, *in addition to* providing a small but useful subset of the configuration functionality in u-blox's Windows-only [u-center](https://www.u-blox.com/en/product/u-center) tool.
+It displays location and diagnostic data from any NMEA or UBX (u-blox &copy;) compatible GNSS/GPS device over a standard serial (UART) or USB port, or from a previously-saved datalog file, *in addition to* providing a small but useful subset of the configuration functionality in u-blox's Windows-only [u-center](https://www.u-blox.com/en/product/u-center) tool.

 This is a personal project and I have no affiliation whatsoever with u-blox &copy;.

 ## Features:

 1. Supports both NMEA and UBX protocols.
 It uses the existing pynmea2 library for NMEA parsing and implements a **[new pyubx2 library](https://github.com/semuconsulting/pyubx2)** for UBX parsing.
+1. Capable of reading from serial/USB port or previously-saved datalog file.
 1. Configurable GUI with selectable and resizeable widgets.
 1. Expandable banner widget showing key navigation information.
 1. Serial console widget showing either raw or parsed data stream.